 Red poop can be pretty shocking to see.
 Have you made this discovery and now you are worried?
 This happened to me too but before you get too stressed read here about the many innocent things that can cause your poop to turn red.

-You are probably asking yourself " why is my poop red ?" and " what does it mean when your poop is red ?"
+You are probably asking yourself " why is my poop red ?"

-First off it is easy to assume that you are bleeding and this might be the case but there are other less worrying things that can cause you to have reddish brown poop or your stools to have a red color or to have red flecks in them.
+First off it is easy to assume that you have bleeding and this might be the case but there are other less worrying things that can cause you to have reddish brown poop or your stools to have a red color or to have red flecks in them.

 Certain foodstuffs can be to blame.
 Think back over the last few days and remember what you have been eating.
 Has your diet included any of these red hoaxers?